 After taking in all the demographic information from our interviews and surveys, we did an affinity diagram (link to actual PDF of affinity diagram) to define what each user persona should exude.
 Once we figured that out, we were able to build two user personas of the ideal users that would be working with our app.
 This will allow us to concentrate on building the app for these specific users but will encompass the overwhelming majority of the users.

-Taking into account the qualitative data that was received from our interviews, surveys and research, the team and I were able to affinity diagram (link to diagram) and arrive at multiple problem statements that were combined into one statement.
+Taking into account the qualitative data that was received from our interviews, surveys and research, the team and I were able to affinity diagram in mural and arrive at multiple problem statements that were combined into one statement.

 The Design Principles were taken from the qualitative and quantitative data from the interviews.
 These principles are what was used in the design process of the app.